 “Your company’s mission statement is your opportunity to define the company’s goals, ethics, culture and norms for decision-making,” said entrepreneur Tim Berry.
 “The best mission statements define a company’s goals in at least three dimensions: What the company does for its customers, what it does for its employees, and what it does for its owners.”
 He added that there are also fourth and fifth dimensions in some cases: What the company does for the community and for the world.
 [Learn more about the keys to scaling your business.]

-Because mission statements must cover a lot of information in a very concise format, you’ll discover that most are poorly worded statements that are meaningless and vague.
+Because mission statements must convey complex ideas concisely, many end up vague or generic.
 However, if you look at successful companies, you’ll notice that their mission statements are well crafted and incredibly valuable.

 So, what makes a mission statement work?
 Most experts agree that an effective mission statement answers several key questions: